-Discover how frontline and community partners are adapting HIV services in crisis settings in this webinar co‑organized by UNHCR, WFP and UNAIDS.
-The session explores the critical interface between HIV and humanitarian emergencies, shares updates on the revision of the IASC Guidelines for Addressing HIV in Humanitarian Settings, and features insights from MSF, FHI, 100% Life Ukraine and Young Positive South Sudan.
-These experts highlight concrete ways humanitarian and community‑based organizations are working together to safeguard and expand access to essential HIV services amid complex emergencies.
+Continue readingThis webinar organized by UNHCR, WFP and UNAIDS during the Humanitarian Networks and Partnerships Week explores the critical interface between HIV and humanitarian emergencies, shares updates on the revision of the IASC Guidelines for Addressing HIV in Humanitarian Settings, and features insights from MSF, FHI 360, 100% Life Ukraine and Young Positive South Sudan.
+During a panel, these experts highlight concrete ways humanitarian and community‑based organizations are working together to safeguard and expand access to essential HIV services amid complex emergencies.

 The global HIV response is at a pivotal moment: while we are closer than ever to ending AIDS as a public health threat, progress is increasingly at risk due to converging crises, volatility, and widening inequalities.
 The Strategy integrates HIV in humanitarian settings , calling for HIV to be embedded in security, disaster preparedness, and humanitarian response plans, and emphasizing the need to maintain HIV and SRHR services — including for survivors of SGBV — during emergencies.
 It also underscores the essential role of community‑led organizations, which often sustain access to services when formal systems are disrupted, facilitating uninterrupted access to treatment.